ELIXIR-Belgium/rdm-guide/README.md

-# Data Management Hub
+# Research Data Management Guide

-DM Hub is an information resource about research data management for biologists and scientists in Life Sciences, curated by ELIXIR Belgium.
+RDM Guide is an information resource about research data management for biologists and scientists in Life Sciences, curated by ELIXIR Belgium.

 ## License